Pilates beginner: ring exercise

 Definition and origins of Pilates

-Pilates is a method of physical exercise created in the early 20th century by Joseph Pilates, a sports and rehabilitation enthusiast.
-The method was originally used to help injured soldiers get back into shape.
-Today, Pilates is practised by millions of people around the world, seeking to improve their fitness, posture and general well-being.
+Pilates is a method of physical exercise that was created in the early 20th century by Joseph Pilates, a sports enthusiast and rehabilitation expert.
+Originally, this method was used to help injured soldiers regain their physical fitness.
+Today, Pilates is practised by millions of people worldwide, whether in a studio, online via videos led by expert coaches, who are seeking to improve their physical fitness, posture and general well-being.

-Joseph Pilates developed this method by combining gymnastics, yoga and martial arts techniques, focusing on fundamental principles that are still at the heart of modern practice.
+Joseph Pilates developed this method by combining techniques from gymnastics, yoga, and martial arts, creating a gentle and balanced activity, focusing on fundamental principles that are still at the heart of modern practice, whether in a studio or online.

 Fundamentals of Pilates

-Pilates is based on several key principles, essential to reap the maximum benefits from this practice:
+Pilates is based on several key principles, essential for getting the most benefit from this gentle practice, aligned with your goals:

 • Breathing : Controlled breathing is crucial in Pilates.
 It helps to oxygenate the blood, reduce tension and improve concentration.

-• Concentration Each movement must be performed with total attention.
-This concentration makes it easier to perform the exercises and strengthens the connection between body and mind.
+• Concentration Every movement must be performed with total attention.
+This focus allows for better execution of the exercises and strengthens the connection between the body and mind.

-• Control Pilates movements must be performed with precise control to avoid injury and maximise efficiency.
+• Control Pilates movements must be performed with precise control to avoid injury and maximise effectiveness.

-• Centering The core is the basis of all Pilates movements.
-It includes the abdominal muscles, the lower back, the hips and the buttocks.
+• Centering The centre of the body, often referred to as the «core», is the foundation of all Pilates movements.
+It includes the abdominal muscles, lower back, hips, and glutes.

-• Fluidity : Movements must be fluid and graceful, avoiding jerks and unnecessary tension.
+• Fluidity The movements should be fluid and graceful, in keeping with the gentleness of this activity, avoiding jerky motions and unnecessary tension.

-• Precision : Each exercise must be performed with great precision, respecting the correct alignments and positions.
+• Precision Each exercise must be performed with great precision, respecting correct alignments and positions to achieve your goals.

-These principles make Pilates a holistic practice that improves not only physical fitness, but also mental clarity and stress management.
+These principles make Pilates a holistic and gentle practice that not only improves physical fitness, including strengthening the legs and core, but also mental clarity and stress management, helping you achieve your wellness goals.

 Pilates beginner: ball exercise